gojira/CarND-LaneLines-P1/writeup.md

 A possible improvement could be to dynamically adjust the region of interest based on the curvature of the road.

+It may be worth experimenting with different methods of combining past and current frame such as exponential decay in the queue or a band pass filter.

 A good improvement would be to handle changing of lanes, including using lane finding to determine when to stop changing lanes.